[updated March 23, 2009]

 Research Interests: Behavioral Ecology, Chemical Ecology, Entomology

 My research involves studying the behavioral ecology of arthropods, with an emphasis on sexual selection in insects.
 Arthropods are the most abundant and diverse group in the animal kingdom, and they occupy nearly every ecological niche in marine, freshwater and terrestrial habitats.
 The extraordinary evolutionary success of arthropods can be partly attributed to the remarkable diversity of mating systems, and these fascinating creatures provide many wonderful opportunities to do both field and laboratory studies.
 My research is driven by my interests in sexual selection and its consequences, and I study many different organisms that communicate through chemistry including moths, beetles and crustaceans.
 Specifically, I examine how the costs and benefits of mate choice and differences in parental investment shape the evolution of arthropod mating systems.
-In 2007, I was awarded an NSF Research Initiation Grant for Broadening Participation in the Sciences, a two-year grant to continue my investigation of sexual selection in the rattlebox moth.
 (For more on my research, click here.)

-Selected Publications (for the complete list of publications, click here):
+Selected Publications (for the complete list of publications, and PDFs, click here):

 Extra-curricular Activities